Welcome!

 Group leader

 I graduated from the University of Pavia and IUSS (Pavia, Italy) with a Master’s degree in Genetics and Molecular Biology.
 After Uni, I relocated to the MRC Centre for Neurodegeneration Research (King’s College London, UK) where I obtained a PhD in Neuroscience.
 In the lab of Chris Miller, I studied axonal transport using cultures of rodent primary neurons as a model.
 While studying for my PhD, I felt that much was known about the regulation of neuronal transport in vitro (i.e. in cell culture).
 However, how neuronal trafficking is orchestrated in an in vivo system was largely unexplored.
 For my postdoctoral training, I then decided to move to the MRC Laboratory of Molecular Biology (Cambridge, UK) in the lab of Simon Bullock to study neuronal trafficking in the Drosophila nervous system.
 During my postdoc at the LMB, I developed a strong interest in neuronal ageing and I obtained an NC3Rs David Sainsbury Fellowship to pursue these studies.
 I was recruited to the Maurice Wohl Clinical Neuroscience Institute (King’s College London, UK) as Van Geest Fellow in Dementia and Neurodegeneration to start my independent research group studying the regulation of intracellular trafficking in ageing Drosophila and in mammalian primary neurons.
-I am now a Group Leader and Lecturer (tenured) in Cellular Neuroscience at King’s.
-I am also a Principal Investigator at the Multidisciplinary Institute of Ageing (MIA, Portugal).
+I am now Group Leader and Senior Lecturer (tenured) in Cell Biology & Neuroscience at King’s and Principal Investigator at the Multidisciplinary Institute of Ageing (MIA, Portugal).

 mailto: alessio.vagnoni[at]kcl.ac.uk, alessio.vagnoni[at]uc.pt